 An 'award' here is defined as the degree/certificate/diploma awarded, together with its classification (where appropriate).

-A program review involves: evaluation and self-evaluation; internal peer review; the involvement of external parties with the appropriate disciplinary expertise; and student, alumni, faculty and administrative input.
+A Program Review involves: evaluation and self-evaluation; internal peer review; the involvement of external parties with the appropriate disciplinary expertise; and student, alumni, program and administrative input.